ubugeeei/ubugeeei/README.md

 ```
 Born in 2000 in Fukuoka, Japan 🇯🇵
-Working as a web engineer in Tokyo 🗼
+Working as a solfware engineer in Tokyo 🗼 (web frontend tech lead and manager at startup company.)

-I work for a startup company as an developer, architect, project leader, team manager!
+On the personal development side, interested in system programming (web browser, OS, language processor, etc...)
-On the personal development side, I play around with creating my own browsers and operating systems :)
+My favorite programming language is Rust!

 ----------------------------------------------------------------------------

 🛠️ Technologies used frequently at work: